semuconsulting/PyGPSClient/README.md

 * Runs on any platform which supports a Python 3 interpreter (>=3.7) and tkinter (>=8.6) GUI framework, including Windows, MacOS, Linux and Raspberry Pi OS.
 * Supports NMEA, UBX, RTCM3, NTRIP and SPARTN protocols and a full range of UBX device configuration parameters.
 * Capable of reading from a variety of GNSS data streams: Serial (USB / UART), Socket (TCP / UDP), binary datalog file/terminal capture and u-center recording.
-* Configurable GUI with user-selectable and resizeable widgets.
+* Configurable GUI with user-selectable and resizable widgets.
 * Supports data logging in parsed, binary and hexadecimal formats.
 * Supports track recording and display in GPX format.